You are here

 If you set up the SMS account recovery option> when creating your account, you can recover your own master password>.
 If you did not set up the SMS account recovery option, you may still be able to recover your master password using an alternative method>.

-- If you are unable to recover the master password for your Enterprise account, contact the 24/7 IT Help Desk.
+- If you are unable to recover the master password for your Business account, contact the 24/7 IT Help Desk.
 They can help reset it.

 - If you are unable to recover the master password for your Premium account, then your only option is to delete your account> and recreate it.
 Neither the 24/7 IT Help Desk nor LastPass can help recover master passwords for Premium accounts.
 Note: deleting your account removes all data from your account.